 King Alexander III produced three children who all predeceased their father.
-He therefore obtained a promise from the nobles in 1284 to recognise his granddaughter Margaret, "Maid of Norway", the daughter of Erik II of Norway and Alexander's daughter, Margaret of Scotland as the heir to Scotland, who after his death succeeded to the Scottish throne.
-However, the seven year old Margaret died on the Orkney Islands on around 26 September 1290.
-With her death, the main line of the House of Dunkeld became extinct and plunging Scotland into crisis as fourteen claimants asserted their rights to the throne.
+He, therefore, obtained a promise from the nobles in 1284 to recognise his granddaughter Margaret, "Maid of Norway", the daughter of Erik II of Norway and Alexander's daughter, Margaret of Scotland was the heir to Scotland, who after his death succeeded to the Scottish throne.
+However, the seven-year-old Margaret died on the Orkney Islands on around 26 September 1290.
+With her death, the mainline of the House of Dunkeld became extinct and plunging Scotland into crisis as fourteen claimants asserted their rights to the throne.

 William Fraser, Bishop of St. Andrews, concerned that civil war would be the result, wrote to King Edward I of England, asking for his assistance in choosing a new king of Scotland.
 Edward siezed the chance to demand sasine of the Scottish royal estate, but agreed to pass judgment in return for recognition of his suzerainty.
 The guardians of Scotland would not grant this, but de Brus paid homage to the English king.
 All the claimants eventually swore oaths of homage, John Balliol being the last to do so.
 The guardians were forced to concede on the issue.

 John Balliol was son of John Balliol by his wife Devorguilla of Galloway, daughter of Alan, Lord of Galloway by his wife Margaret, eldest daughter of David, Earl of Huntingdon, son of Henry, Earl of Huntingdon, son of King David I.